microsoft/FluidFramework/docs/content/start/property-dds/property-schemas.md

 }
 ```

-## Constants
+### Constants

 A schema can define read-only properties through Constants.
-They are declared in a “constants” array which is at the same level as the properties one.
+They are declared in a "constants" array which is at the
+same level as the properties one.

 Each constant should have an id, value and a valid typeid.
-The id must be unique per declared constants and properties, that is a constant and a property cannot have the same id.
+The id must be unique per declared constants and
+properties, that is a constant and a property cannot have the same id.

 A constant can be of primitive, enum, string, array, set, map, or custom type.

 They are read only properties; values and instances can be retrieved like any other properties.
-    Constants can be overridden in inherited schemas.
-To do that, the inherited constant should keep the same 'id', 'typeid' and 'context' as the base one it overrides.
+Constants can be
+overridden in inherited schemas.
+To do that, the inherited constant should keep the same 'id', 'typeid' and 'context' as
+the base one it overrides.

 Constants of arrays, sets, and maps also support polymorphic typed entries.
-In other words an array of 'typeid' shape, can have items of 'typeid' square and/or circle where square and circle inherit from shape.
-To define polymorphic values, the attribute 'typedValue' containing a 'typeid' and 'value' is used.
+In other words an array of 'typeid' shape,
+can have items of 'typeid' square and/or circle where square and circle inherit from shape.
+To define polymorphic
+values, the attribute 'typedValue' containing a 'typeid' and 'value' is used.

 ```json
 {